This printed article is located at https://delfilimited.listedcompany.com/financials.html

 Balance Sheet

-Review of Performance
+Review of Performance of the Group

 Performance Review by Markets